-5. Be Aware of River Hazards.
+5. Be aware of river hazards

-Whitewater rivers present many hazards, such as high water or very cold water, strainers (brush or trees in the water), dams, ledges, holes, undercut rocks, or places where broaching (hitting an obstacle broadside) is likely.
+Whitewater rivers present many hazards, such as high water of very cold water, strainers (brush or trees in the water), dams, ledges, holes, undercut rocks, or places where broaching (hitting an obstacle broadside) is likely.
 If you do not think you can boat around a hazard, get out and walk.